CanastaWiki/Canasta-Documentation/cli.md

 ## /etc/canasta/conf.json
 * Canasta CLI maintains a list of installations that it manages.
 This information is stored at /etc/canasta/conf.json.
 Therefore the CLI would require permissions to read and write to the `/etc/canasta/` folder.
-* The scheme of the `conf.json` file is as follows
+* The layout of the `conf.json` file is as follows:
 ```
 {
 	"Installations": {